Characterising the Dynamo in a Radiatively Inefficient Accretion Flow: Introduction

 Till date, most studies focus on dynamo action in the standard disc either using a local or a global approach.
 All the global (\citealt{Arlt2001b, Flock2012a, Hogg2018a}) and a few local shearing-box (\citealt{Brandenburg1995, Davis2010}) simulations use a very simple mean field closure (equation \ref{eq:simple_alpha}) to characterise the dynamo coefficients in shearing box simulations.
 A few studies (\citealt{Brandenburg2008f, Gressel2010, Gressel2015}) consider a more complicated closure encapsulating the anisotropic nature of MHD turbulence.
 Using state of the art test field (TF) method (\citealt{sch_07, Brandenburg2009d}), these studies determine turbulent dynamo coefficients for the MRI driven dynamo.

-In this paper, we wish to characterise the mean field dynamo in a hot, optically thin, geometrically thick radiatively inefficient accretion flow (RIAF; \citealt{Narayan1994, Blandford1999, Narayan2000, Quataert2000}).
+In this paper, we wish to characterise the mean field dynamo in a hot, optically thin, geometrically thick radiatively inefficient accretion flow (RIAF; \citealt{Narayan1994, Blandford1999, Narayan2000, Quataert2000, Yuan2012,Yuan2014}).
 We use the model `M-2P' described in \cite{Dhang2019} to calculate the dynamo coefficients.
 Most of the previous studies determining the dynamo coefficients in local shearing box simulations use the TF method.
 We take an alternate approach using singular value decomposition (SVD) method (\citealt{racin_11, simard_16, Bendre2019}).
 In this method, we essentially solve the problem of a least-square minimisation by fitting the time series of turbulent EMF with that of the mean magnetic fields.
-The advantage of SVD method is that we can post-process the simulation data, while TF method requires updating passive large scale fields during run time.
+The advantage of SVD method is that we can post-process the simulation data, while the TF method requires to solve additional equations for the passive fluctuating fields generated by large scale test fields.

 It is thought that there is a close connection between the jet and the existence of a RIAF close to the black hole (\citealt{Esin1997, Fender1999a}).
 Most of the previous studies investigating the disc-jet coupling assume the presence of a large-scale magnetic field (\citealt{Tchekhovskoy2011, McKinney2012, Penna2013}).
 However, the source of this coherent large-scale magnetic fields is still an open question.
 The two possible generation mechanisms are (i) advection of field from the outer standard thin disc (\citealt{Bisnovatyi-Kogan1974a, Bisnovatyi-Kogan1976}) and (ii) in-situ generation of the field by dynamo action (\citealt{Brandenburg1995, Hawley1996a}).
 In a classical turbulent thin disc ($H/R\ll1$), the advection timescale is comparable to the turbulent diffusion timescale (\citealt{Lubow1994, Cao2018}).
 However, a few studies propose that in the hot tenuous coronal region (where radial velocity is comparatively higher compared to that in the mid-plane) above and below the disc mid-plane, field can be dragged inward efficiently (\citealt{Guilet2012, Guilet2013}).
 There are some recent studies (\citealt{Hogg2018a, Liska2018a}), including ours (\citealt{Dhang2019}), which investigate dynamo action in RIAFs.
 Large scale dynamo action is found to be weak in RIAFs and only confined beyond the disc scale height, within which a turbulent small-scale dynamo dominates.